CUBRID/cubrid-manual/en/ha.rst

 The **cubrid_ha.conf** file that has generation information on CUBRID HA is located in the **$CUBRID/conf** directory.
 CUBRID HA does not support Windows; it supports Linux only.

+See :ref:`ha-connect-broker-db` for further information regarding the process connecting between a broker and a DB server.

+Node
+^^^^

 **ha_node_list**

 **ha_node_list** is a parameter used to configure the group name to be used in the CUBRID HA group and the host name of member nodes in which failover is supported.
 The group name is separated by @.
 The name before @ is for the group, and the names after @ are for host names of member nodes.
 A comma(,) or colon(:) is used to separate individual host names.
 The default is **localhost@localhost**.